-(a) When a written motion to transfer objecting to venue is filed by any party, the party objecting must mail a copy of such motion to all counsel of record.
-Failure to comply with this requirement is not a ground for denying the motion, but the court may grant a deferral of any hearing on the motion to transfer if it finds that the interest of justice would be served by such deferral.
+- (a) When a written motion to transfer objecting to venue is filed by any party, the party objecting shallmust mail a copy of such motion to all counsel of record.
+Failure to comply with this requirement shall not be a ground for denying the motion, but the court may grant a deferral of any hearing on the motion to transfer if it finds that the interest of justice would be served by such deferral. - (b) If any party who has filed a motion to transfer objecting to venue is not present when the court rules on such motion: - (1) If the motion is granted, the Clerk shallmust transmit the files in accordance with such order and shallmust send a copy of the letter of transmittal or order of transfer to all parties along with information as to any costs awarded under

-- (b) If any party who has filed a motion to transfer objecting to venue is not present when the court rules on such motion: - (1) If the motion is granted, the Clerk must transmit the files in accordance with such order and must send a copy of the letter of transmittal or order of transfer to all parties along with information as to any costs awarded under § 8.01-266; or - (2) If the motion is denied, the court must set a date for the trial of the case and the Clerk must notify the absent objecting party by first class mail of such date and of any costs awarded any other party under § 8.01-266.
+(2)(1) § 8.01-266; or

+(3)(2) If the motion is denied, the court shallmust set a date for the trial of the case and the Clerk shallmust notify the absent objecting party by first class mail of such date and of any costs awarded any other party under § 8.01-266.